 Top Five Reasons to Live in VIctoria

 - Entertainment.
-There are non-stop museums and historical sights, with a wide range of creative arts including music and comedy.
+A wide range of museums and historic sites, alongside a vibrant creative arts scene including music and comedy.

 - Weather.
-Victoria provides a comfortable mix of cool winters, while still enjoying warm summers without the intense heat experienced in other parts of Australia.
+Victoria offers a comfortable mix of mild winters and warm summers, without the extreme heat experienced elsewhere in Australia.

 - Sports Fanatics.
-Many Victorians enjoy a broad range of sporting activities, and it is the only state in Australia with two public holidays because of sporting events.
+Many Victorians enjoy a wide range of sporting activities.

 Closing Thoughts

 Victoria is most definitely the place to be.
 Every corner of the state is rich in historical and cultural heritage.
-If you are in need of entertainment, Victoria will answer that call, whether it’s watching sport, theatre, or live music.
-If you have a life goal to accomplish in terms of career, Victoria offers everything from banking and finance, to education, to agriculture, to creative industry and the arts.
-There is no wonder why the state is called the place to be.
+Those seeking entertainment will find no shortage of options, whether it’s sport, theatre or live music.
+Victoria also offers outstanding career opportunities, ranging from banking and finance to education, agriculture and the creative industries.
+It is no surprise that Victoria has attracted people from around the world for decades.

 Visa options for Victoria